In Demand Wildlife Careers in Australia

 More often than not, wildlife biologists are employed by the Australian government, providing services to planners and other state agencies.
 However, some wildlife biologists set up independent consulting practices, offering services to a range of clients.
 Customers include public zoos, conservation charities, and private companies looking to reduce their impact on ecosystems.

 One of the most exciting aspects of the role is the fact that you’ll get to take an interdisciplinary approach.
 Wildlife biologists often work with a range of stakeholders across government, private industry, and the voluntary sector.
 Wildlife biologists act as the scientific authority, helping guide the decisions of various groups to the benefit of wildlife.
-This often involves specialized knowledge obtained through reptile courses, enabling biologists to study and protect diverse ecosystems that include reptilian species.
+This often involves specialized knowledge obtained through Reptile Courses, enabling biologists to study and protect diverse ecosystems that include reptilian species.

 You’ll also prepare environmental impact reports.
 These reports attempt to measure the environmental impact of a project along a variety of dimensions.
 You’ll try to put a monetary value on the cost of a plan to society.
 You will then relay what you’ve learned to public and private decision-makers, providing them with a better understanding of environmental impact.